sohomsahaun/SnowState/README.md

 ---

 **SnowState** is a robust finite state machine for GameMaker Studio 2.3+.
 It's easy to set up and keeps the code neat and organized.
+No more managing a thousand different scripts for an object, it's all in one place!

 You only need the `SnowState` script for your game.
 This repository contains a demo project demonstrating the basics of SnowState.